Courts & Tribunals

 This site provides information about the Court and its library, judgments from 1877, and services and information for parties and counsel, as well as links to the Charter collection.
 The full-text judgments database is searchable by concept (key words), or with the help of a field search template.

 Supreme Court Advocacy Institute

-The Supreme Court Advocacy Institute is a new training organization which aims to “provide pro bono, non-partisan advocacy advice to lawyers appearing in an appeal before the Supreme Court of Canada”.
+The Supreme Court Advocacy Institute is an organization which aims to “provide pro bono, non-partisan advocacy advice to lawyers appearing in an appeal before the Supreme Court of Canada”.

 Lawyers will be able to apply to appear in front of a panel of senior counsel, former Supreme Court law clerks, and professors of law who will critique their presentation and advocacy skills.